Earnin App Review: Get your Paycheck Before Payday

 Earnin gets the money that you borrowed back by debiting your bank account on payday.
 If a payment doesn’t post to your bank account, your Earnin account will be put on hold.
 Holds on your Earnin account are only temporary.
 You can choose the next day to retry the payment or wait until your next payday.
 When you successfully pay the company back, the hold on your account will be lifted.

-Bottom Line: Legit or Not?
+Bottom Line: Is Earnin App Legit

 is Earnin a scam?